 '''

-void trace_diag_mode (void(func)(char,int));
+void trace_diag_func (void(func)(char,int));

 '''

 The specified function is invoked when critical errors occur for some NightTrace API routines if the trace diagnostic mode is set to TRUE.
+If this function is not called, an internal NightTrace library routine is invoked when significant errors occur, which prints a diagnostics to stderr, unless the diagnostics have been turned off via trace_diag_mode().